fa-alvarez/python-examples/README.md

 The counter function counts down from start to stop when start is bigger than stop, and counts up from start to stop otherwise.

 ### digits.py
+The digits functThe sum_squares function returns the sum of all the squares of numbers
-The digits function returns how many digits a number has.
+    between 0 and x (not included)ion returns how many digits a number has.
 For example: 25 has 2 digits and 144 has 3 digits.

 ### even_numbers.py
 The even_numbers function returns a space-separated string of all positive numbers that are divisible by 2, up to and including the maximum that's passed into the function.
 For example, even_numbers(6) returns “2 4 6”.